SheCodesAustralia/shecodespaces-python/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-This repository contains a pre-configured codespace with Python 3.12, a lightweight desktop environment, and Visual Studio Code for the Web -- all accessible from a web browser.
+This repository contains a pre-configured codespace with the latest Python 3 version, a lightweight desktop environment, and Visual Studio Code for the Web -- all accessible from a web browser.

 This is all you need to get started building the Turtle Chomp game. :turtle: